juicyllama/llana/README.md

 - [ ] add column exclusions (global and by table, e.g. deleted_at, password)

 - [ ] Adding more database integrations (postgres, etc)

+- [ ] on postinstall a script to generate a randomly secure JWT_KEY for the .env file

 - [ ] Interface for managing configuration